 Finding Respite Care

 After bouncing between the hospital and a skilled nursing rehab facility, Rose transitioned to respite care at The Arbors at Stoughton.

 For Teresa, it’s a better fit for her mom than the independent living community.

 “She came from a place that’s more of a big resort hotel-type setting,” Teresa says.
 “There were 400 people there.
 It's overwhelming.
 The Arbors is much more homey.
 It’s much more of a small community.

 “Karen [Reardon, Marketing Director at The Arbors at Stoughton] is very hands-on with her residents,” she continues.
 “At other places, they aren't.
 If you have 400 people, how could they?
 That's what I liked about it.
 They try to build a relationship right off the bat.”

 These days, Teresa’s brothers are still pretty hands-off.

 “My younger brother who lives in the area also really believed that my mother needed to move, but he wasn’t involved in the process at all.
 Now he has a four-year-old.
 He lives too far and is in a different stage of his life,” she says.
 “My brother that doesn’t live here — he cares a tremendous amount about my mother, but he doesn't live here.
 He doesn't understand.”

 Fortunately, the team at The Arbors has been supportive.

-If you, like Marston, are struggling to get support from your siblings, download our eBook Brothers and Sisters: A Guide to Resolving Sibling Conflict When Making Assisted Living Decisions.
+If you, like Teresa, are struggling to get support from your siblings, download our eBook Brothers and Sisters: A Guide to Resolving Sibling Conflict When Making Assisted Living Decisions.